IT-for-Change/ela/README.md

 ### Principles

-- **Pedagogy Driven**  : Designed by teachers and technologists in partnership, ELA is driven by pedagogy, not technology.
+- **Pedagogy Driven**  : Designed by teachers and technologists together, ELA is driven by pedagogy, not technology.
 - **Teacher First**    : ELA is teacher-facing software.
 There is no student <-> computer interaction.
 - **Offline First**    : ELA is carefully architected to run on a desktop computer.
 No internet required.
 - **Openness**         : ELA is licensed to be free and open source (FOSS).
 Always.